ClickHouse/ClickHouse/utils/grammar/README.md

 - `a as b [c]` - accessing aliased array expression is not possible.
 - `a as b .
 1` - accessing aliased tuple expression is not possible.
+- `between a is not null and b` - `between` operator should have lower priority than `is null`.
+- `*.1` - accessing asterisk tuple expression is not possible.